 The schedule listed below is for opening day for Girls' and Boys' camp.
 Schedules for the 2 week sessions and coed sessions may vary in times.
 Please see arrivals and departures for details.

 4:00p.m.
-CAMP SESSION OFFICAILLY BEGINS All campers and counselors will meet at the Council Ring (near the waterfront) for our opening Pow Wow.
-Parents will have left by this time.
-During this pow wow the counselors introduce themselves to the campers and get them pumped up about the activities we have to offer.
+CAMP SESSION OFFICIALLY BEGINS!
+Parents will have departed by this time, and all campers and counselors will meet at the Council Ring (near the waterfront) for our opening Pow Wow.
+During this Pow Wow, the counselors introduce themselves to the campers and get them pumped up about the activities we have to offer.
 After the skit the kids are dismissed to their cabin for scheduling and the raft swim.
 We have Sunday night Cookout for dinner, and then an evening activity.

 The schedule listed below is for closing day for Girls' and Boys' camp.
 Schedules for the 2 week sessions and coed sessions may vary in times.
 Please see arrivals and departures for details.